PrasadNaidu1082/jd-assessment/README.md

 provider.tf: Consist of provider details.

 refreshevent.tf: Consist of cloudwatch event rule and target for refresh task configuration.
+Lambda function for instance refreshes daily at 12 AM UTC connecting with the Autoscaling group.
+It also triggers a notification during the refresh activity.

+refreshlambda_function.py: This Python code defines the AWS Lambda function using the boto3 library to interact with AWS services.
+This Lambda function aims to initiate an instance refresh for an Auto Scaling Group (ASG).

 snstopic.tf: Consist of sns topic subscription, cloudwatch event target refresh task notification configuration.